Total Non-Farm Employment

 Comparing Arkansas’ total non-farm employment to the U.S. indicates the State is performing better relative to the U.S. The chart below graphs the natural logs of the monthly values for each series normalized to January 2015.
 Normalization to this date reflects the relative performance beginning when Governor Hutchinson took office.

 Note that the slope of the Arkansas line exceeds that for the U.S. beginning April 2015 until April 2016.
 The Arkansas slope dips a bit until June 2016 after which the growth rate of Arkansas exceeds the U.S. until April 2017.
-Note the slopes of both curves is about the same since mid-2017.
+Note the slopes of AR is slightly above the US curve.